-Relating to Status Category Value Obligation Reference Priority focus Requirement Goods and services < \$3 million SMEs You may include a non-price evaluation criterion that considers how tenderers will support the government's economic, ethical, environmental and social priorities, consistent with relevant exemptions in the IPAs.
-SME and Regional Procurement Policy \$3 million SMEs You must include a minimum 15% non-price evaluation criterion that considers how tenderers will support the government's economic, ethical, environmental and social priorities, consistent with relevant exemptions in IPAs.
-At least 10% (i.e. 2/3 of the 15% weighting) must be allocated to SME participation. \$3 million Social enterprises Hint: preferencing social enterprises in tenders may meet requirements to support the government's economic, ethical, environmental and social priorities.
-Many social enterprises are also SMEs.
-Q Û < \$10 million Skills, training and diversity You, and any contractors you engage, should commit to supporting skills development on construction projects.
-PBD 2020-03 Skills, training and diversity in Construction % Q > \$10 million - \$100 million Skills, training and diversity You must : • embed an apprenticeship target of 20% of the trades workforce on the project construction include this target in tender documentation and contract requirements, including quarterly reporting provide quarterly reports to Training Services NSW in the Department of Education.
+Relating to Status us Category Value Obligation Reference Priority focus Requirement Goods and services @ ≥ \$3 million SMEs You must include a minimum of 10% non-price evaluation criterion allocated to SME participation.
+You must also include a minimum 10% non-price evaluation criterion that allocated to support for the NSW Government's economic, ethical, environmental and social priorities, consistent with relevant exemptions in the IPAs.
+SME and Regional Procurement Policy ≥ \$3 million SMEs and local content You must require suppliers to submit a SME and local participation plan, referencing SME and NSW specific content, consistent with IPA obligations, and report on these commitments quarterly. Ð < \$10 million Skills, training and diversity You, and any contractors you engage, should commit to supporting skills development on construction projects.
+PBD 2020-03 Skills, Training and Diversity in Construction 82 Û > \$10 million - \$100 million Skills, training and diversity You must:embed an apprenticeship target of 20% of the trades workforce on the project Construction include this target in tender documentation and contract requirements, including quarterly reporting provide quarterly reports to Training Services NSW in the Department of Education.
 You may also adopt the additional Infrastructure Skills Legacy Program (ISLP) targets that apply to contracts over \$100 million.